iterative/dvc.org/static/docs/command-reference/get.md

 get the most recent one, we use a similar command, but with

 `-o model.bigrams.pkl` and `--rev 9-bigrams-model` or even without `--rev` (since it's the latest version anyway).
-In fact in this case using `dvc pull` should suffice, downloading the file as just `model.pkl`, which we can then rename to make it extra obvious:
+In fact, in this case using `dvc pull` with the corresponding [DVC-files](/doc/user-guide/dvc-file-format) should suffice, downloading the file as just `model.pkl`.
+We can then rename it to make its version explicit:

 ```dvc
 $ dvc pull train.dvc